-Good sales managers and sales reps won’t just accept that a deal was lost – they’ll want to know how it can be prevented in the future.
-In understanding the reasons your team is losing deals, you can take the steps necessary to make changes and boost revenue.
+Great sales managers and sales reps won’t just accept that a deal was lost – they’ll want to know how it can be prevented in the future.
+In understanding the reasons your team is losing deals, you can take the steps necessary to improve your sales experience, deliver more value to your buyers, and boost revenue.

 So take a step back and evaluate your sales process.
 Making one or more of the following mistakes can deter a prospect, stall a deal, and even cost you the opportunity.
 But these actionable insights will help you pull prospects through the pipeline.

 1) You aren’t personalizing your selling strategy

 Sales is not a one-size-fits-all solution.
 Deviating from an en-masse strategy is particularly important in today’s marketplace where buyers can drop in and fall out of the sales funnel at any stage in the buying journey.
 The modern B2B buyer now expects a personalized purchase process and solution that takes into consideration their unique challenges and priorities.
 As such, sales reps must know who they are talking to (i.e. demographics, geographics, psychographics, and firmographics), where the prospect is in the sales cycle, how a buyer progresses through their journey, the context of their pain points, and the customer’s expectations.
 Use this information to tailor content, messaging, value propositions, and sales strategy.

 A sales enablement tool makes this process scalable, helping to provide that personalized sales experience that buyers demand.
 Dashboards offer insight into real-time behaviors and into what prospects are looking for so that sales can engage each individual with relevant information.

 2) You aren’t selling to the buying committee